-Are you ready to start a business and leave behind your days of working for someone else?
+People often dream of starting a business and working for themselves.
 For many of us, the hurdle of having enough money to launch the business prevents us from following our dream of business ownership.
-But starting a business doesn't have to cost your entire life savings.
-In fact, it is possible to start a business with very little money upfront.
+However, it is possible to start a business with very little money upfront.

 Tutors are needed provide educational assistance in just about every subject area for students of many ages.
 The key to starting a tutoring business with little investment is starting with one or two students and asking them to refer you to others.